karfau/as3-depending/specification/README.md

 A  ***depending*** requires that some subset of this will be used to be correctly initialized.
 These mechanisms can be referred to as **inline specifying**.

-A DI container can provide conventions to allow a **depending** to make it explicit to the container what this subset is.
+A DI container should provide conventions to allow a ***depending*** to make it explicit to the container what this subset is.